Aqua Marcia: History

 At the beginning of the 2nd century BC, the first two aqueducts of Rome (Aqua Appia and Aqua Anio Vetus) had become dilapidated and many illegal diversions decreased the flow so much that in 184 BC the censor Cato the Elder passed laws to remove illegal pipes and supplies to private individuals.

 Nevertheless flow rates were still too low to meet growing demand, so the Senate decided to build a new aqueduct, longer and more ambitious than the previous ones, bringing water to the Capitoline Hill, a technical feat for the time due to its height.
 The praetor Quintus Marcius Rex (an ancestor of Julius Caesar) was entrusted with supervision of the work, for whom it is named and whose judiciary role was extended for the completion of the work.
 It was largely paid for by spoils from the recent Roman conquests of Corinth in 146 BC and the destruction of Carthage at the end of the Third Punic War, in the same year.

 Its extension to the Capitoline Hill caused controversy because traditionalists were concerned about a passage in the Sibylline Books warning against bringing water there and in 140 BC the case was brought before the Senate who rejected it.

 It was repaired for the first time in 33 BC by Agrippa then was largely rebuilt by Augustus between 11 and 4 BC following a report of the consuls Quintus Aelius Tubero and Paullus Fabius Maximus.
 This restoration is commemorated by an inscription placed on the arch spanning the Via Tiburtina, later integrated into the Aurelian Wall.
-Augustus also augmented the supply by linking it to an additional source, the so-called Augusta, 600 m upstream in the valley of Anio, doubling the throughput.
+Augustus also augmented the supply by linking it to an additional source, called Augusta after its donor, 800 roman paces—ca. 1100 m—away from the original source.

 Much of its supply was eventually siphoned off by private citizens for their own use, making it effectively only a trickle in the city by the time of Nero.
 The supply was increased again by later emperors.
 Frontinus measured the flow of the Aqua Marcia at its source around AD 97 as 4690 quinariae, making it the second-greatest source of the city's water.
 Modern estimates of size of one quinaria vary over a wide range, from 10000 l to 76800 l of water a day, giving the Aqua Marcia a flow rate of 46900000 l to 360192000 l of water a day.